alces-software/flight-appliance-docs/docs/source/slurm/slurm.rst

  - Current usage of the node - if no jobs are running, the state will be listed as ``idle``.
 If a job is running, the state will be listed as ``allocated``
  - The detected number of CPUs (including hyper-threaded cores)
  - The number of sockets, cores and threads per node
- - The amount of memory in KB per node
+ - The amount of memory in MB per node
- - The amount of disk space available to the `/tmp` partition per node
+ - The amount of disk space in MB available to the `/tmp` partition per node
- - The scheduler weight
+ - The scheduler weighting

 Controlling resources
 ---------------------